marcelofern/marcelofern.github.io/posts/c/why-is-this-site-built-with-c/index.md

 This allows me completely flush the whole repo away and create it again from scratch in almost no time.
-I do not have to worry about creating specific logic to just re-parse files that have changed or anything fancy like that, which reduces the burden of maintenance and makes my script very small.
+I do not have to worry about creating specific logic to just re-parse files that have changed or anything fancy like that, which reduces the burden of maintenance and makes my script smaller.

 ## Outro

 One alternative to all of this is to use [Hugo](https://gohugo.io/).
 There is nothing inherently bad with Hugo.
 It is decently fast (written in Go) and it is easy to get going for a simple website.
-It is certainly better than some alternatives like [pelican](https://github.com/getpelican/pelican) which are written in Python and thus slow to compile.
+It is certainly better than some alternatives like [pelican](https://github.com/getpelican/pelican) which is written in Python and thus slow to compile.

 However, Hugo doesn't particularly appeal to me because the framework seems